Here2ServeU/t2s-fintech-infra/README.md

 The `t2s-fintech-infra` Terraform setup offers a modular, scalable, and secure foundation for building modern FinTech applications on AWS.
 Whether you're developing accounting, payroll, or other transaction-driven platforms, this infrastructure accelerates deployment with built-in compliance, automation, and observability.

-For feedback, support, or questions, please reach out to the project maintainer or contribute via GitHub.